Long-Term Capital Management: UBS investment

 Under prevailing US tax laws, there was a different treatment of long-term capital gains, which were taxed at 20.0 percent, and income, which was taxed at 39.6 percent.
 The earnings for partners in a hedge fund was taxed at the higher rate applying to income, and LTCM applied its financial engineering expertise to legally transform income into capital gains.
-It did so by engaging in a transaction with UBS (Union Bank of Switzerland) that would defer foreign interest income for seven years, thereby being able to earn the more favourable capital gains treatment.
+It did so by engaging in a transaction with UBS (Union Bank of Switzerland) that would defer foreign interest income for seven years, thereby being able to earn the more favorable capital gains treatment.
 LTCM purchased a call option on 1 million of their own shares (valued then at $800 million) for a premium paid to UBS of $300 million.
 This transaction was completed in three tranches: in June, August, and October 1997.
 Under the terms of the deal, UBS agreed to reinvest the $300 million premium directly back into LTCM for a minimum of three years.
 In order to hedge its exposure from being short the call option, UBS also purchased 1 million of LTCM shares.
 Put-call parity means that being short a call and long the same amount of notional as underlying the call is equivalent to being short a put.
 So the net effect of the transaction was for UBS to lend $300 million to LTCM at LIBOR+50 and to be short a put on 1 million shares.
 UBS's own motivation for the trade was to be able to invest in LTCM – a possibility that was not open to investors generally – and to become closer to LTCM as a client.
 LTCM quickly became the largest client of the hedge fund desk, generating $15 million in fees annually.